w3c/ortc/draft-w3c-ortc-api-00.md

 // Tell it to start sending the RTP for all the tracks in myStream: mySession.sendStream(myStream);

-// Add myTrack into myStream and store the cloned track into a new variable clonedTrack: var clonedTrack = myStream.addTrack(myTrack);
+// Add myTrack into myStream and store the cloned track into a new variable: var clonedTrack = myStream.addTrack(myTrack);

 // Tell mySession to start sending the RTP for the cloned track: